cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 - SDDM looks better than LightDM, so why wouldn't we use it instead? :) I'm going to be using [Catppuccin SDDM](https://github.com/catppuccin/sddm/releases).
 - **Needed Packages**: sudo pacman -S sddm qt6-svg qt6-declarative
 - **Disable LightDM and enable SDDM**: sudo systemctl disable lightdm.service && sudo systemctl enable sddm.service
-- **Add Catppuccin Theme**: Extract .zip file on your downloads directory and apply this command: **cd Downloads && sudo cp -r catppuccin-frappe /usr/share/sddm/themes/**
+- **Add Catppuccin Theme**: Extract .zip file on your downloads directory execute this command in terminal: **cd Downloads && sudo cp -r catppuccin-frappe /usr/share/sddm/themes/ #You can change catppuccin-frappe if you installed something else**
 ### Let's Edit SDDM
 - **Location**: sudo nano /etc/sddm.conf.d/
   - [Theme]
-  - Current=catppuccin-frappe (for example if you installed catppuccin-mocha, type catppuccin-mocha instead)
+  - Current=catppuccin-frappe #for example if you installed catppuccin-mocha, type catppuccin-mocha instead
 - And reboot your computer to apply changes.
 ## XFCE Ricing
 - After applying your preferred (or the ones I installed) desktop and icon themes, you might want to make rices.
-However, if you would like an already made panel preset, here is [mine](https://drive.google.com/file/d/1ef-N87La8UkVuTtwFG6oRucCx9G8ujA3/view?usp=sharing)
+However, if you would like an already made rice, here is [mine](https://drive.google.com/file/d/1ef-N87La8UkVuTtwFG6oRucCx9G8ujA3/view?usp=sharing)
 - If you preferred using my panel preset, you can apply it following these steps:
   - Settings Manager - Panel Profiles - Import - Preset File - Çıt - Apply
 ## Dolby Atmos Setup (EasyEffects) - [Reference](https://www.reddit.com/r/thinkpad/comments/q5pt38/x1_extreme_gen_4_dolby_atmos_setup_for_linux/)